islomar/python-kata-template/README.md

   2. Commit and push the changes updated in the file `poetry.lock` and `pyproject.toml`.

 ## TO DO
-- run linters and tests in pipeline
 - dependabot
 - security scanning
 - mutation testing
 - publish mutation testing and coverage reports
+- Send message to Slack if the pipeline fails